If you are unable to find the answer to your question, please send us an email at firstname.lastname@example.org.

 What's the difference between you and the OSPCA?

-The Ontario SPCA (OSPCA) is the provincial body responsible for the administration of the Ontario SPCA Act.
-This act gives humane societies the authority to investigate animal cruelty.
-The Ottawa Humane Society is affiliated with the OSPCA.
-Both organizations are registered charities.
+The Ontario SPCA (OSPCA) is a registered charity and was responsible for the administration of the Ontario SPCA Act until it withdrew from enforcing Ontario’s animal protection legislation in 2019.
+The Ottawa Humane Society is not affiliated with the OSPCA.

 Are you a "no-kill" animal shelter?